Gospel of John: Comparison with other writings

 A Syriac Christian rendition of St. John the Evangelist, from the Rabbula Gospels.

 Synoptic gospels and Pauline literature

-The Gospel of John is significantly different from the synoptic gospels in the selection of its material, its theological emphasis, its chronology, and literary style, with some of its discrepancies amounting to contradictions.
+The Gospel of John is significantly different from the Synoptics, with its relatively free usage of Mark lining up well with the practices of other Jewish historians and biographical authors during antiquity but contrasting with the unusually conservative adaptations found by the Synoptic authors.
+Paul N. Anderson has shown that the relationship between Mark and John is best understood through interfluentiality and dialectics rather than source dependence, with their parallel autonomous traditions engaging and augmenting each other to present a bi-optic view of Jesus' ministry that supports the historical reliability of the Gospels.
 The patterns of variation found in the gospels are typical of ancient biographies about actual people and history.
 The following are some examples of their differences in just one area, that of the material they include in their narratives: